microsoft/react-native-windows-samples/docs/nuget.md

       nuget packages.
 C++ packages do not support `PackageReference` so it is not recommended to manually add these dependencies to the project file, instead add the dependencies via the Visual Studio IDE.
       > Note: You'll need to match the nuget version with the npm version

+# Version match
+The versions of the nuget package in your project must match the npm package version.
+If you need to update the nuget packages there is a separate page on [Updating NuGet packages](nuget-update.md)